tradle/react-native-udp/README.md

 # react-native-udp

 React Native UDP socket API for Android & iOS.
-It allows you to create UDP sockets, imitating some of Node's [dgram](https://nodejs.org/api/dgram.html) API functionalities (check the available API for more information).
+It allows you to create UDP sockets, imitating Node's [dgram](https://nodejs.org/api/dgram.html) API functionalities (check each method documentation for more information).

 _This module is used by [Tradle](https://github.com/tradle)._